 In 2006 Modern Healthcare magazine named Gruber as one of “The 100 Most Powerful People in Health Care in the United States,” a designation he would earn again six years later.
 In 2011 he was named one of “The Top 25 Most Innovative and Practical Thinkers of Our Time” by Slate magazine.

-In 2008 Gruber was a consultant to the presidential campaigns of Hillary Clinton, John Edwards, and Barack Obama.
+In 2008 Gruber served as a consultant to the presidential campaigns of Hillary Clinton, John Edwards, and Barack Obama.
 Obama in particular had admired Gruber’s intellect for some time, having named him during an April 2006 Brookings Institution panel discussion as one of “the brightest minds from academia and policy circles” whom he (Obama) had “stolen ideas from liberally.”

-In 2009-10 Gruber served as a chief architect of the Patient Protection and Affordable Care Act (a.k.a.
+In 2009-10 Gruber served as a chief “architect” of the Patient Protection and Affordable Care Act (a.k.a.
 Obamacare).
 By Gruber’s own account, he “helped write the federal bill” and “was a paid consultant to the Obama administration to help develop the technical details as well”—services for which the Department of Health & Human Services (headed by Kathleen Sebelius) paid him $392,600.

 All told, Gruber earned some $5.9 million from federal and state government sources for his consulting services between 2000-14.
 This included $2.05 million from the National Institutes of Health (for work related to Medicare Part D), $1.7 million from the Justice Department (for “expert witness” testimony), and $103,500 from the State Department (for legal services).
 Also highly lucrative was his “Gruber Microsimulation Model” (GMM), which helped Obamacare’s authors anticipate whether the Congressional Budget Office (CBO) would (correctly) interpret various features of the Affordable Care Act as “taxes.”
 The GMM afforded those authors—who understood that such an interpretation could entirely thwart the prospect of passing the legislation—an opportunity to deceptively tweak the wording of the bill accordingly.
-Eight U.S. states—Colorado, Connecticut, Maine, Michigan, Minnesota, Vermont, West Virginia and Wisconsin—have also contracted with Gruber to gain access to his computer model.
+At least eight U.S. states—Colorado, Connecticut, Maine, Michigan, Minnesota, Vermont, West Virginia and Wisconsin—also contracted with Gruber to gain access to his computer model.

 In 2009 Gruber attended five of the twelve White House meetings where top experts gathered to discuss the design of Obamacare.
 One of these was a July 20 gathering that Obama himself attended.
 Between 2011 and June 2014, Gruber visited the White House at least 19 times.

 In early November 2014, Gruber became engulfed in controversy when video clips of some of his past speeches on Obamacare came to public attention.
 In those clips, Gruber could be seen boasting that he and the Democrats had knowingly and repeatedly lied about key aspects of the legislation so as to deceive American voters, whom the professor characterized as “too stupid” to realize what was happening.
+Some examples: